-While Covid protections have made it more difficult to volunteer in person, there are still opportunities to donate your time to support the organizations who do this every day.
+Donate your time to support the non-profit organizations who do this every day.
 Options range from handing out clothing or serving a meal, to mentoring a young person, providing graphic design and other specialized skills, or serving on a board.

 - United Way of King County offers a searchable database of volunteer activities

-- Visit the website or call your local church, shelter, or food bank to see if there are volunteer opportunities
+- Visit the website or call your local church, shelter, or food bank to ask about volunteer opportunities

 Use Your Voice to Influence Policy

 Vote for candidates that partner with KCRHA to support actions and policies based in evidence and best practices.